hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 - _gets_ means that the query already has the data readily available and the data is trivial.
 Use these queries at will;
-- _returns_ means that the query has the data readily available, just as with _gets_, but the data is not trivial.
+- _returns_ or _finds_ mean that the query has the data readily available, just as with _gets_, but the data is not trivial.
 You can still use these queries, but be mindful of the performance impact;
 - _searches_ differs from the above two.
 Data must be actively collected and neither the return type nor the collection process is cheap.
 Use with